 - General roughness.

-Any of these signs indicate it’s time for a replacement.
+Any of these signs indicates it’s time to replace it.
 Additionally, if you experience any odd vibrations or unusual noises, it could signal that there’s a problem with your bearings.
 (In which case, try to check them as soon as possible!)

-Many Australians keep Bearing Kits as spares, as they’re convenient and usually more economical than buying single bearings.
+Many Australians keep Bearing Kits as spares because they’re convenient and usually more economical than buying individual bearings.

 Are there common bearing combinations?

 When searching for spares, our team will often ask what combination or configuration you need.
-Most Australian trailers and caravans we come across use one of the following inner and outer combinations.
+Most Australian trailers and caravans we encounter use one of the following combinations of inner and outer.

-Given the increase in imported trailers, caravans and campers, it’s important to understand that there are a lot more combinations than what we’ve outlined above.
+Given the increase in imported trailers, caravans, and campers, it’s essential to recognise that there are many more combinations than those we’ve outlined above.
 Moreover, each combination will have different dimension requirements that determine what parts you can (and can’t) run.

 This is why your bearing information is so important.